mongodb/docs/source/pymongo/topology_description.rst

 :orphan:

-:py:mod:`topology_description` -- An object representation of a deployment of MongoDB servers.
+``topology_description`` -- An object representation of a deployment of MongoDB servers.
 ===========================================================================================

 .. automodule:: pymongo.topology_description